 Oh, but they still tax you as if the house was still worth what you payed for it.
 How convenient.

-403 users liked this comment Please sign in to rate this comment up.
+Replies (12) - 403 users liked this comment Please sign in to rate this comment up.
 Please sign in to rate this comment down.
-16 users disliked this comment
+16 users disliked this commentdennis Report Abuse

 The banks would like you to believe prices are rebounding.